sanjayjonckheere/iN_iS_Tee_One/README.md

     x = x.reshape((img_nrows, img_ncols, 3))
 ```

-**Remove zero-center by mean pixel.**
+**Remove zero-centre by mean pixel.**

-Zero-centering = shifting the values of the distribution to set the mean = 0.
-Removing zero-center by mean pixel is a common practise to improve accuracy.
+Zero-centring = shifting the values of the distribution to set the mean = 0.
+Removing zero-centre by mean pixel is a common practise to improve accuracy.

-> [Caffe: will convert the images from RGB to BGR and then will zero-center each colour channel with respect to the ImageNet dataset without scaling.](
+> [Caffe: will convert the images from RGB to BGR and then will zero-centre each colour channel with respect to the ImageNet dataset without scaling.](
 https://github.com/keras-team/keras-applications/blob/master/keras_applications/imagenet_utils.py)

-103.939, 116.779 and 123.68 are the mean values for zero-centering (constants from the ImageNet database).
+VGG19 is trained with each channel normalised by mean = [103.939, 116.779, 123.68].
+These are the constants to use when working with this network.

 ```py
     x[:, :, 0] += 103.939